Today, all it takes to learn with high-quality online courses is an internet connection . And in many cases it´s even free!

 An important feature of MOOCs is that they’re interactive, which separates them from other formats like university video lectures.
 There are discussion forums that accompany the MOOC.
 Here, you can ask questions about the course, or you can help other learners by answering their questions.
 Quite often, the professors or their assistants are active in the forums as well.

 With a MOOC, you will become part of a global learning community.
 With a highly popular MOOC from Harvard University, for instance, over 1 million participants worldwide have already been able to learn about computer science!

 With English-speaking MOOCs, your fellow online students are scattered around the world.
 The platform edX for instance reported that they teach participants from “every country except for North Korea”.

-Your learning community for a typical MOOC could look like this:
+Your learning community could look like this:

 And as mentioned before, participating in a MOOC (excluding a certificate) is often completely free of charge!

 Take Tests Online and Receive Certificates